 But how about our furry friends?

 Welcoming a new puppy into your family is undoubtedly one of the most exciting experiences life has to offer.
-Understandably your main priority is looking after them and keeping them safe, and it’s worrying to know that they could get poorly.
+Understandably your main priority is looking after them and keeping them safe.
+It’s worrying to know that they could get poorly.

 The good news is that vaccines to protect your new puppy have been in use for many years.
 The general consensus from the veterinary profession is that disease prevalence has fallen since their routine use in the UK dog population.

-This article aims to delve a bit deeper into the science behind these vaccines, and how effective they actually are, so you can make an informed decision when you bring your new family member home.
-We hope you will feel reassured that they are a proven way to help keep your pet healthy but any specific concerns should always be discussed with your veterinary practice.
+This article aims to delve a bit deeper into the science behind these vaccines, and how effective they actually are.
+This should allow you to make an informed decision when you bring your new family member home.
+We hope you will feel reassured that they are a proven way to help keep your pet healthy.
+But any specific concerns should always be discussed with your veterinary practice.

 What diseases do we vaccinate against?